Simplest Slow Cooker Black Beans

 Instructions

-- Place the beans, onion half, bay leaf, garlic, 2 teaspoons kosher salt, pepper flakes (if using), and olive oil (if using) into a slow cooker.
+- Place the beans, onion half, bay leaf, garlic, 2 to 3 teaspoons kosher salt (I always use 3), pepper flakes (start with 1/2 teaspoon if you are sensitive to heat), and olive oil (if using) into a slow cooker.
 Cover with 8 cups of water.
 Cover pot.
-Cook on high heat for 6 to 8 hours or until the beans are done.
+Cook on high heat for 6 to 8 hours or until the beans are done, but start checking at the 4-hour mark — all slow cookers are different and times might vary, too, depending on the age of your beans.

 - Store the beans in their cooking liquid.
 I love these deli quart containers for this purpose.
 I freeze the beans in their cooking liquid in these quart containers as well.